 Black isn't just reserved for tuxes.
 Add it to your tables with candlesticks or napkins to make your reception table that much moodier.
 And don't be afraid to get creative with it.
 Instead of just going with the expected black and white combo, add in some antiqued gold and jewel tones to make your palette a little richer.

 Why not incorporate an unexpected color of the season?
 Cranberries are harvested in fall, and this hue is the perfect balance between deep red and playful pink.
-Armstrong suggests that subtle color pops can go a long way when included even in small ways, such as adding a ribbon on a bouquet, and this just might be the ideal fit.
+Armstrong suggests that subtle color pops can go a long way when included even in small ways, such as adding a ribbon on a bouquet.
 Pair cranberry with burgundy or black for plenty of contrast, or work it in as a splash of color with a neutral scheme.

 Peach is that perfect orangey-pink color that reminds us of a deeper shade of sherbet, with a little added sophistication.
-And it’s the ideal shade to add a bold pop of color to a cake, a colored candle set-up, or even an escort cards display.
+And it’s the ideal shade to add a bold pop of color to a cake or an escort cards display.
 Pair this shade with earth tones such as cream, caramel, or even navy blue.